Frequently Asked Questions

 What do you guarantee for our safety?

-The safety of residents remains a priority.
-Absolute safety can never be guaranteed, just as it cannot be guaranteed in other situations (think traffic safety or crime).
-Therefore, together with COA, police and other partners, a safety plan is drawn up.
-This plan contains agreements on security, supervision and handling of incidents.
-A hotline will also be set up where you can report incidents 24/7.
+The safety of residents is and remains a priority.
+Absolute safety can never be guaranteed, just as it cannot be guaranteed in other situations (such as road safety or crime).
+That is why a safety plan is being drawn up in collaboration with the COA, the police, and other partners.
+This plan contains agreements on security, supervision, and incident handling.
+A reporting center will also be set up where you can report incidents 24/7.

 If an AZC were to come, how would security be guaranteed?